Click Here for Workshop Information

 Shine Chang, PhD

-Professional and/or Academic Title: University of Texas System Distinguished Teaching Professor, Ashbel Smith Professor, Department of Epidemiology; Director, MD Anderson Cancer Prevention Research Training Program
+Professional and/or Academic Title: University of Texas System Distinguished Teaching Professor, Ashbel Smith Professor, Department of Health Disparities Research; Director, MD Anderson Cancer Prevention Research Training Program

 Institutional Affiliation, City and State: University of Texas MD AndersonCancer Center, Houston, TX